pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 Abstract
 ========

-This PEP proposes how the Python Package Index (PyPI [1]_) should be integrated with The Update Framework [2]_ (TUF).
-TUF was designed to be a flexible security add-on to a software updater or package manager.
-The framework integrates best security practices such as separating role responsibilities, adopting the many-man rule for signing packages, keeping signing keys offline, and revocation of expired or compromised signing keys.
-For example, attackers would have to steal multiple signing keys stored independently to compromise a role responsible for specifying a repository's available files.
-Another role responsible for indicating the latest snapshot of the repository may have to be similarly compromised, and independent of the first compromised role.
+This PEP proposes how the Python Package Index [1]_ (PyPI) infrastructure can be amended to better protect end users from altered or malicious packages, and to minimize the extent of PyPI compromises against affected users.
+The proposed integration allows package managers such as pip [3]_ to be more secure against various types of security attacks on PyPI and defend end users from attackers responding to package requests.
+Specifically, this PEP describes how PyPI processes should be adapted to generate and incorporate repository metadata, which are signed text files that describe the packages and metadata available on PyPI.
+Package managers request, along with the packages, the metadata on PyPI to verify the authenticity of packages before they are installed.
+The changes to PyPI and tools will be minimal by leveraging a library, The Update Framework [2]_ (TUF), that generates and transparently validates the relevant metadata.

-The proposed integration will allow modern package managers such as pip [3]_ to be more secure against various types of security attacks on PyPI and protect users from such attacks.
-Specifically, this PEP describes how PyPI processes should be adapted to generate and incorporate TUF metadata (i.e., the minimum security model).
-The minimum security model supports verification of PyPI distributions that are signed with keys stored on PyPI: distributions uploaded by developers are signed by PyPI, require no action from developers (other than uploading the distribution), and are immediately available for download.
-The minimum security model also minimizes PyPI administrative responsibilities by automating much of the signing process.
+The proposed integration utilizes a basic security model that supports verification of PyPI packages signed with cryptographic keys stored on PyPI, requires no action from developers and end users, and protects against malicious CDNs and public mirrors.
+To support continuous delivery of uploaded packages, PyPI administrators sign for uploaded packages with an online key stored on PyPI infrastructure.
+This level of security prevents packages from being accidentally or deliberately tampered with by a mirror or a CDN because the mirror or CDN will not have any of the keys required to sign for projects.

-This PEP does not prescribe how package managers such as pip should be adapted to install or update projects from PyPI with TUF metadata.
+This PEP does not prescribe how package managers such as pip should be adapted to install projects from PyPI with TUF metadata.
 Package managers interested in adopting TUF on the client side may consult TUF's `library documentation`__, which exists for this purpose.
-Support for project distributions that are signed by developers (maximum security model) is also not discussed in this PEP, but is outlined in the appendix as a possible future extension and covered in detail in PEP 480 [26]_.
-The PEP 480 extension focuses on the maximum security model, which requires more PyPI administrative work (none by clients), but it also proposes an easy-to-use key management solution for developers, how to interface with a potential future build farm on PyPI infrastructure, and discusses the feasibility of end-to-end signing.
+Support for project distributions that are signed by developers is also not discussed in this PEP, but is outlined in the appendix as a possible future extension, and covered in detail in PEP 480 [26]_.
+The PEP 480 extension focuses on the end-to-end security model that requires more PyPI administrative work and none by clients.
+End-to-end signing allows both PyPI and developers to sign for the packages that are downloaded by end users.
+The extension also proposes an easy-to-use key management solution for developers, how to interface with a potential future build farm on PyPI infrastructure, and discusses the security benefits of end-to-end signing.

 __ https://github.com/theupdateframework/tuf/tree/develop/tuf/client#updaterpy